What is Fasting?

 “Our medicine should be our food, but to eat when you are sick is to feed your sickness”

 Ready to Start on Your Fasting Journey?
-I Help People Just Like You Change Their Lives
+As a Fasting Specialist, I Help People Just Like You Change Their Lives

 Is fasting safe for everyone?